geosensing/missing_women_gsview/README.md

-# Missing Women in Public Spaces
+## StreetSight: Auditing Public Spaces for Missing Women and Urban Infrastructure Using Google Street View

 Analyzing sex ratios and infrastructure quality in Mumbai, Delhi, and Navi Mumbai using Google Street View imagery.